TAKE A LOOK BACK

 Description: In 2017 the tour expanded its reach and divided the US into 9 regions.
 Each region consisted of qualifier events and regional championships.
 In order to get to the national championships, a player had to compete in qualifiers which would then earn them an invitation into the regional championships, and then top competitors from all regional championships earned an invitation to the national stage in Fountain Hills, AZ.
 This was the first year that NG gave away the single largest prize awarded in disc golf, a car: Kia Soul.
 That year would be known as the year of the “Comeback Kid” for Chris Kesseloff who would begin his tournament 12 strokes back as he missed his tee time and first 3 holes of the competition, but then later fight his way back to a double sudden death playoff to take home the victory.

-Grand Prize: All expense paid trip to Europe to compete.
+Grand Prize: All expenses paid trip to Europe to compete.